iq3addLi/riot-nav/README.md

 SPA development using riot.js is almost the same as iOS development.
 When I looked like this, I wanted to do view management like iOS, so I tried making it.😎

+Although it is a reference, the following points are different.

+* Do not include UI.
+* Add methods I wanted for iOS version.

 ## How to use

 ### import tag